AltSysrq/crymap/book/src/index.md

   are there any plans to ever do so.

 - The maximum size of an email is currently hard-coded to 64MB.

+- Crymap's outbound SMTP experience is unusual and somewhat cumbersome.
+If sending an email experiences a temporary failure, it cannot be automatically retried since all access to messages is cryptographically locked behind user authentication.
+Retrying must be done manually via an IMAP extension, which is currently only implemented by the Crymap CLI utility.
+For a more conventional experience, you can use something like OpenSMTPD to handle outbound messages instead.